sherpa/sherpa/docs/models/index.rst

 A description of the model is provided by ``help(g)``.

-The parameter values have a current value, a valid range (as given by the the minimum and maximum columns in the table above), and a units field.
+The parameter values have a current value, a valid range (as given by the minimum and maximum columns in the table above), and a units field.
 The units field is a string, describing the expected units for the parameter; there is currently *no support* for using `astropy.units